tangshuang/componer/README.md

 In fact, your coding workspace is in components direcotry.

+## Component Spec

+1. package

+A npm package which runs in node environment is usually follows `CommonJS` modules spec.
+So, when you run a `gulp add` task with `--type=package`, you can find the new package contains a component named js file in src directory.

+You can `require` or `import` in this js files, after you run `gulp build` task, the package codes will build by babel, and all built files will lay in `dist`.
+In fact, the built files follow CommonJS also, this is the reason why all files in `dist` like copied from `src`.

+2. bower

+A bower component is different from a npm package, a bower component is always used in brower side.
+In browser client environment, no original modules is provided, so `UMD` is used to adapt to client side environment.

+You can code in src directory following CommonJS/ES6 Modules.
+After your coding, webpack will pack all js codes beginning with `src/js/component-name.js`, this file is the entry file.

+What to do with dependences?
+For example, your component is dependented on jquery, what should you do?

+There are two choice: 1. pack jquery in component, so that uses can use the component anywhere, 2. do not pack in, but record as a dependence.
+Componer choosed the second rule.
+Because we have `require.js` in frontend.
+Now what should you do?

+Just put jquery in dependences in `bower.json` as bower always do.

+Componer use sass to build css, `src/style/component-name.scss` is the entry file.
+Notice that, all images and fonts will **not** be packed in the final css!
+Because we always want to use a image from a static server by url.
+So absolute url is recommended.

+3. normal component

+A normal component is a component without any another dependences.
+It works everywhere, provide apis.
+So in fact, a normal component is a project which works for one thing.

+So at last, the component will be build into a file to contains all it needs.

 ## Development

 If you want to contribute to this project, follow rules: